 Since the approval of the sales tax in 2008, SMART has moved to build, as quickly as possible, an entirely new transit alternative to sitting in traffic on Highway 101.
 Voters showed their desire to have this system in the most important way possible: by agreeing to help pay for it.
-Approval of the 1⁄4 cent sales tax provided a stable funding source for SMART until 2029.

 The main task of this Strategic Plan is to assist the District and its policy-making Board in the decisions needed to preserve the progress that has been made to date and secure the transportation alternative well into the future.
 SMART's 1⁄4 cent sales tax has produced \$289 million in revenues for SMART through Fiscal Year 2018.
 This revenue stream has allowed SMART to both build and operate the current rail transit system that runs from San Rafael in Marin to Airport Boulevard in Sonoma, and then to go on to seek additional funding for four additional rail cars, extensions to Larkspur and Windsor, and additional pathway extensions beyond our current built system.
-As envisioned in the findings for Measure Q, SMART leveraged the sales tax received to bring in over \$323 million for building and operating the system-effectively doubling the sales tax income.
+As envisioned in the findings for Measure Q, SMART leveraged the sales tax received to bring in over \$323 million for building and operating the system-- effectively doubling the sales tax income.
 This has resulted in \$600 million of direct investment in the transportation infrastructure of the two Counties, with more to come.

-This transportation investment will continue to serve future riders for decades to come with proper maintenance and capital investment.
+In the coming year, SMART faces important decision points in its future planning.
 In working to provide the best transit alternative to commuters in the North Bay, SMART opened with more service than originally planned in Measure Q, service that is safe, reliable and has carried over 1.4 million passengers to date.
-In late 2019, SMART will open two new stations: Larkspur and Downtown Novato.
-The launch of services to Larkspur and Downtown Novato is anticipated to coincide with the launch of increased service levels to reduce the time between trains in the peak commute periods.

 However, in the past two years, the District has found that the costs of operating are higher than earlier projections.
-Those cost pressures include the high cost of labor for qualified staff driven by the cost of housing and living in the Bay Area.
-These are added to the escalating debt payments tied to the delivery of the current rail and pathway network.
+Those cost pressures include debt service, safety technology and the high cost of labor for qualified staff driven by the cost of housing and living in the Bay Area.

 While extension of the current sales tax was always planned and necessary for continued operations, the year in which SMART asked voters for that extension had not been planned.
 This Strategic Plan focuses on a path forward in which SMART asks voters in March 2020 to continue the progress and success of the SMART transit alternative and extend the current sales tax past its 2029 expiration date.
-This would provide the best path to future financial stability for SMART because it allows the District the time needed to restructure its debt and allow more annual funding to operations.
-Preliminary estimates would reduce annual debt service from \$18 million to \$6 million.
-This would not only make the current rail and pathway operations financially sustainable; it would also provide the revenue needed to operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.
+This would allow the District the time needed to restructure its debt and put more annual funding to operations.
+Preliminary estimates would allow annual debt service to be reduced from \$18 million to \$6 million.
+This would not only make the current rail and pathway operations sustainable; it would also provide the revenue needed to operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.
 In the coming years, SMART will continue its very successful efforts to seek out regional federal and state funds to extend beyond the current system.
 Without an extension of the sales tax, SMART will embark on cost cutting measures in order to bring costs down to anticipated revenue levels.